 How does OML work?

 You can sign up as a group or as an individual.
-When signing up, you can indicate which of the three suggested subjects you prefer.
-For the next OML (starting in January 2019) those are:
+When signing up, you can come up with a suggestion for a topic yourself.
+You can also make a choice from the suggested subjects below.
+Please indicate which of the topics you prefer.

 An OML programme is shaped through an intriguing exploration of the subject matter.
 This group journey takes place over a ten-week period, culminating in the execution of a Studium Generale programme.
 Throughout this process you are coached by a Studium Generale programme designer.